-All About Our Trees: Past, Present and Future is the topic of Atlantic Beach Preservation’s meeting on Thursday, February 2nd at the Community Presbyterian Church, 150 Sherry Drive, in Rm13 at 6:30pm.
+All About Our Trees: Past, Present and Future is the topic of Atlantic Beach Preservation’s meeting was held on February 2, 2017 at the Community Presbyterian Church.

-The meeting will focus on the most effective ways to enforce our tree ordinance.
-Speakers include John November, who is currently on the Beautification and Natural Resources Advisory Committee, and Rick Bell and Maureen Shaughnessy who served on the former Tree Conservation Board as well as City Planner and administrator of the Tree Ordinance, Derek Reeves.
+The meeting focused on the most effective ways to enforce our tree ordinance.
+Speakers were John November, who was at the time on the Beautification and Natural Resources Advisory Committee now known as ESC, and Rick Bell and Maureen Shaughnessy who served on the former Tree Conservation Board as well as City Planner and administrator of the Tree Ordinance, Derek Reeves.

 There are many important issues facing our community this month.
 A big issue is the a vote on the Safe Routes to Schools contract